-I know what it’s like to have no clue what you’re supposed to do with twins.
+I know what it’s like to have no clue what things are supposed to be different with twins.
 Should they share a crib?
 Can they share bottles?

 I know you feel like a shell of yourself and would love for even an hour to yourself.

-I see you crying with your babies… and I know.
 I know the feeling of despair because you can’t comfort both of your babies at the same time.
 I know what it’s like to have to decide which baby is crying harder and gets to be held while the other goes in the swing.